stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 </svg>
 ```

-# Comparison of DOM manipultion and Lit Templates
+# Comparison of DOM manipulation and Lit Templates

 Let's assume we have a dynamic data specifying a variable number of slices with their percent and color: